Interest Rates: Meaning

 The other name for Floating Interest Rate is Variable Interest Rate.

 Mixed Interest Rates

-Mixed Interest Rate, as the name suggests is the combination of both floating interest rate and fixed interest rate.
+As the name suggests, a mixed Interest Rate is the combination of both a floating interest rate and a fixed interest rate.
 A certain portion of the Interest Rate is constant in nature, while the rest of the portion is variable in nature.
 It is comparatively less risky and serves the purpose of the fixed and floating interest rates.
 Although, a mixed interest rate is not preferable in long-term loans or long-term investments.

 Long Term Interest Rates, Medium Term Interest Rates, and Short Term Interest Rates

 On the basis of the duration of investment or borrowings, the classification of interest rates takes place.
 Charging of Long Term Rate takes place for more than 5 years period.
 Charging of Medium Term Rate is from a period of 1 year to 5 years.
 Imposing of Short Term Interest Rate takes place for a period of less than a year.
 This period can be a day, a week, a month, or any period less than a year.
 The other name of the Short Term Interest Rate is the Periodic Interest Rate.

 The other name of Prime Rate is Prime Lending Rate or Prime.

 Ceiling Interest Rates

 As the name suggests, Ceiling Interest Rates are the highest rates charged or paid.
 The Central Bank of the country and/or Central Government of the country fixes this ceiling interest rate.
 The highest limit set can vary from one instrument to another.

 Financial Services Industry works on various types of interest rates.
 These types of interest rates are useful for retail investors, institutional investors, banks, governments, financial institutions, corporates, and many other participants.
 All these interest rates have different characteristics and serve different purposes.
 They all are equally important.